secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 * Collaborate with product marketing, engineering, and management on market strategy that results in an improved win rate.
 * Exert influence on the overall objectives, key results, and other long-range measurable goals of the team.
 * Create reference implementations for 3rd party integrations into and effectively communicate the design and it's value to customers, partners and GitLab team members.
-* Service assistance requests by GitLab team members as a pre-sales and technical solutions authority for the top 25% of Net ARR opportunities.
+* Service assistance requests by GitLab team members and/or Partners as a pre-sales and technical solutions authority for the top ARR clients and top Net ARR opportunities.

 #### Principal Solutions Architect Requirements